-Title IX Coordinators at Harvard University support all members of the Harvard community and have specialized experience in responding to disclosures of sexual and gender-based harassment.
+Title IX Resource Coordinators at Harvard University support all members of the Harvard community and have specialized experience in responding to disclosures of sexual misconduct and harassment.
 They are also aware that your concerns may be of a sensitive nature and can offer supports to help you continue with your work or studies while maintaining appropriate discretion.

-Title IX Coordinators at Harvard College are a resource for all students impacted by sexual and gender-based harassment, including both students who have experienced and may have caused harm, as well as their friends and impacted community members.
-Interim measures described below are not limited to experiences that occurred at Harvard and are inclusive of harassment or discrimination based on sex, sexual orientation or gender identity, dating violence, stalking, and sexual assault.
-Harvard College students may choose to only ask questions or share minimal information in a meeting with a Title IX Coordinator, or to disclose through the Title IX Office’s Anonymous Disclosure form.
+Title IX Resource Coordinators at Harvard College are a resource for all students impacted by sexual misconduct and harassment, including both students who have experienced and may have caused harm, as well as their friends and impacted community members.
+Supportive measures described below are not limited to experiences that occurred at Harvard and are inclusive of harassment or discrimination based on sex, sexual orientation or gender identity, dating violence, stalking, and sexual assault.
+Harvard College students may choose to only ask questions or share minimal information in a meeting with a Title IX Resource Coordinator, or to disclose through the Title IX Office’s Anonymous Disclosure form.